About Middle States

-The process for institutional accreditation becomes an annual one beginning in FY2018.
-An important part of the new Middle States methodology is expanded annual reporting.
+The process for institutional accreditation became an annual one beginning in FY2018.
+An important part of this update to MSCHE States methodology includes expanded annual reporting.
 The Annual Institutional Update required of all Middle States accredited institutions reports data for a series of metrics of student achievement (academic progress and post-institutional) and financial stability/health.
 These metrics will become part of the Midpoint Peer Review in which a peer review team will evaluate those data at the midpoint of the accreditation cycle to determine if additional action is necessary.

 Middle States identified seven standards that constitute excellence in the delivery of higher education.
 Their publications, Standards for Accreditation and Requirements of Affiliation, describe these characteristics in detail.
 At the end of the accreditation cycle (now eight years), the college participates in an in-depth self-study evaluation.
 That evaluation consists of institutional narrative, document archive data, a site team visit of peer reviewers, and ultimately, Commission action.
 The focus of the narrative document is on institutional improvement in context of the seven Standards for Accreditation.

 Chesapeake College was first accredited in 1970 and through its most recent self-study was reaffirmed in 2015.
 A progress report, documenting the further implementation and communication of a comprehensive, organized, and sustained process for the assessment of student learning outcomes with evidence that results are used to improve teaching and learning, was accepted in 2017.
-The next self-study evaluation is scheduled for 2023-2024.
-The statement of accreditation status is available at www.Middle States.org/Documents/SAS/123/Statement%20of%20Accreditation%20Status.htm
+The 2023-2024 Self-Study evaluation is currently underway.
+The statement of accreditation status is available at www.msche.org/institution/0156/